AG-Philipsen/cl2qcd/CONTRIBUTING.md

 ### Commit rules

-Around in the web, it is plenty of advices about how writing a good commit message.
+Around in the web, it is plenty of advice about how writing a good commit message.
 Reading here and there, we came up with our standard, which we report in the following.

 ##### Rules that MUST be respected

 1. Limit the subject line to **50** characters, but use at least **8**
-1. Capitalize the subject line
+1. Capitalise the subject line
 1. Do not end the subject line with a period
 1. Separate subject from body with a blank line
 1. Wrap the body at **72** characters